The most important part of your computer setup is YOUR DATA and not the hardware. You can replace the hardware but you often cannot replace the data.

 There are a number of ways that you can help yourself and ensure as smooth an operation as possible :-

-- Keep Microsoft Windows up to date and do not use old versions.
+- If you use Microsoft Windows then keep it up to date and do not use old versions.
 You should no longer be using Windows XP, Vista, 7, 8 or 8.1 in a commercial environment.

 - Maintain a proper backup system and keep your backups off site.